Jackie Groenen: International career

 FIFA blocked Groenen's attempts to switch to representing Belgium because she did not have a Belgian passport when she played for the Netherlands' youth teams.
 She later indicated her willingness to play for the Netherlands again.

 In January 2016, Groenen was called up to the Netherlands senior squad for the team's winter training camp in Turkey.
 She appeared in two friendly matches against Denmark to collect her first senior caps on 22 January 2016.

 Groenen was part of the Dutch team that won the UEFA Women's Euro 2017.
 She played in all matches and was named in the 2017 UEFA Team of the Tournament.

+After the tournament, the whole team was honoured by the Prime Minister Mark Rutte and Minister of Sport Edith Schippers and made Knights of the Order of Orange-Nassau.

 In February 2018, Groenen was selected for the Netherlands side that won the 2018 Algarve Cup.
 Due to the final between Netherlands and Sweden being cancelled, caused by heavy rain and adverse weather conditions, the Algarve Cup was awarded to both teams.

 In April 2019, Groenen was selected for her first World Cup.
 She started every game at the tournament and scored the only goal in extra-time of the 1–0 semi-final victory over Sweden to help the team reach their first World Cup final.
 The Netherlands eventually lost the final to the United States.

+On 31 May 2023, she was named as part of the Netherlands provisional squad for the 2023 FIFA Women's World Cup.